shorthouse/RemindMe/README.md

 # RemindMe App
-**RemindMe** is an Android app that allows the user to set customised reminders, giving you more time to relax 🏖️.
+**RemindMe** is an Android app that allows you to set customised reminders, giving you more time to relax 🏖️.

 The app is built using Kotlin and follows Android design and development best practices.